|Sunrise this morning.|

 |More views from the master bedroom lanai.|

-Last night we sat around computer watching videos of their adventures and we couldn’t wipe the smiles off of our faces.
+Last night, we sat around the computer while watching videos from their adventures and we couldn’t wipe the smiles off of our faces.
 Nothing brings more joy to us parents than seeing our children and grandchildren living fulfilling lives.

 |The sea, the pool, the morning doesn’t come soon enough.|

-Tom refers to the first house, as the “bird house,” since from the aerial photo online reminds him of a cute birdhouse.
-Henceforth, for the purposes of explanation here, I’ll will also refer to it as the birdhouse.
+Tom refers to the first house, as the “birdhouse,” since the aerial photo online reminds him of a cute birdhouse.
+Henceforth, for the purposes of explanation here, I will also refer to it as the birdhouse.